lowliet/sublimetext-StatusBarTime/README.md

 StatusBarTime
 =========================

-Small Sublime Text 2 package that is displaying current time on status bar
+Small package that is displaying current time on status bar.
+Works with Sublime 3 (and 2).

 ## How to install